Patient Responsibility

 1. Gather your pharmacy receipts.
 Find every receipt that shows what you paid.
 You need the date, the drug name, the amount charged, and the pharmacy name.
 If you don’t have paper receipts, your pharmacy can print copies, or you can check your Part D plan’s online portal for claims history.

 2. Call your Part D plan’s member services number.
 This number is on the back of your plan’s member ID card.
 Tell them you were overcharged under the Inflation Reduction Act price caps.
-Be specific: say whether it was insulin (over $35), a vaccine (should be $0), or charges after you hit the $2,000 annual cap.
+Be specific: say whether it was insulin (over $35), a vaccine (should be $0), or charges after you hit the annual out-of-pocket cap that applies to you (the cap is $2,000 in 2025 and $2,100 in 2026).
 Ask for a refund of the difference between what you paid and what the law allows.

 3. If the plan doesn’t resolve it, call 1-800-MEDICARE (1-800-633-4227).
 Tell the representative that your Part D plan is not honoring the Inflation Reduction Act price caps.
 Medicare can intervene directly with your plan.
 TTY users can call 1-877-486-2048.